We are releasing LBA1 and LBA2 engine source code!

 For each game, there is:

-- An “historic” repository where only ex-Adeline developers or myself will contribute (if we forgot a file or a mention somewhere),
+• An “historic” repository where only ex-Adeline developers or [2.21] developers will contribute (if we forgot a file or a mention somewhere),

 We also invite the community to contribute to the general “engines” documentation.

-If you want to discuss our projects in general or the open source specifically, we opened an official Discord server.
+If you want to discuss our projects in general or the open source specifically, we opened a dedicated channel on Discord.

 By the way, this code was never meant to be seen by anyone outside the Adeline Software team.
 The source we are releasing is mainly untouched (only the developers names were removed) including bad french, variable names in “frenglish” and some comments that are just too funny not to share.
 Enjoy 😁